chrisefrost/ai-prompts/Rugby/Home Intro.md

 # Home Intro
 ###### WhatsApp
-Hi xxxxxxx
+Hi xxxxx

-I'm one of the coaches for Wirral U10s and I think you're heading to ours next.
+I hope all is well with you & everyone at xxxx.
+I'm one of the coaches for Wirral U10s and I wanted to drop you a quick note as I think you're heading to ours next Sunday.

-I've put the fixture out, and usually we have 18 to 22, enough for two teams and a few subs.
+I've put the fixture out in Spond with a 10am KO and in terms of numbers, we usually we have 18 to 22, enough for two teams and a few subs.
+The 10am KO is only provisional until pitch allocations are sorted later in the week, but thats the time we usually try to grab and hope that works for you.

-Can you let me know how many kids you'll be bringing by Wednesday, so I can get their meals booked, please?

-We usually aim to kick off at 10:00/10:30 but I'll confirm the specifics when I get the pitch allocations from the club.

-We'll be looking to take it easy on the rucking side of things & go slowly for the kids, taking time on this and scrums as it’s still new and they're not 100% there yet.
+In terms of where we're at... the kids are fine (when they remember) with rucking and uncontested scrums.
+Mauls and ripping are slowly coming along but as it’s still new they're not 100% there yet.
+If you could let me know Weds/Thur the number you expect to have, I can then get their meals booked.

+Any questions or in the meantime, just drop me a note.
 Looking forward to it.

-Chris
+Thanks, Chris